 To qualify for any of the following federal loans, students must first complete the FAFSA for the academic year.

-For the 2018-2019 school year, the interest rate on Direct Loans obtained by undergraduates is fixed at 5.045 percent when disbursed after July 1, 2016.
-If your Direct Loans are disbursed prior to July 1, 2016 the interest rate is 4.45 percent.
-Direct Loans with a first disbursement date on or after October 1, 2017 have a 1.066 percent origination fee.
-Loans with a first disbursement date on or after October 1, 2018 have an origination fee which has yet to be set.
+For the 2019-2020 school year, the interest rate on Direct Loans obtained by undergraduates is fixed at 4.53 percent when disbursed after July 1, 2019.
+If your Direct Loans are disbursed prior to July 1, 2019 the interest rate is 5.05 percent.
+Direct Loans with a first disbursement date on or after October 1, 2018 have a 1.062 percent origination fee.
+Loans with a first disbursement date on or after October 1, 2019 have an origination fee of 1.059 percent.
 Repayment on Direct Loans begins six months after the student drops below half-time enrollment or graduates.

 Visit Federal Student Aid for more information about Federal Direct Loans.
 Additional Direct Loan terms and conditions can be found on the MPN.

 Direct Subsidized Loans are awarded to undergraduate students with unmet financial need as determined by subtracting the Expected Family Contribution (calculated by FAFSA) from the cost of education.
 The federal government pays the interest on Direct Subsidized Loans while the student is attending school at least half-time and during authorized deferment periods.

 Direct Unsubsidized Loans accrue interest from the day the funds are disbursed.
 The Direct Unsubsidized Loan interest rate for undergraduate students is 5.045 percent.
 The Direct Unsubsidized Loan interest rate for graduate students is 7.05 percent.
 Students may choose to pay the interest while they are in school or to have the interest added to the principal balance.
 The government does not pay the interest on Direct Unsubsidized Loans at any time.